hyperledger/iroha-javascript/etc/api/reports/data-model.api.md

 export { Void as FindAllActiveTriggerIds }
 export { Void as FindAllAssets }
 export { Void as FindAllAssetsDefinitions }
+export { Void as FindAllBlocks }
 export { Void as FindAllDomains }
 export { Void as FindAllPeers }
 export { Void as FindAllRoleIds }
 export { Void as FindAllRoles }
+export { Void as FindAllTransactions }
 export { Void as NoTransactionReceiptReceived }

 // Warning: (ae-forgotten-export) The symbol "WasmExecutionFail__actual" needs to be exported by the entry point lib.d.ts